HERA-Team/librarian/docs/Sneaker.rst

       Successfully ingested 3/4 files, 1/4 already existed.

 If this fails, you can always try again (as long as the root cause is fixed!) as the librarian will not ingest the same file twice.
+You will need to have the optional library ``tqdm`` installed to see the progress bar.

 Note that this does not necessarily mean that the files are available on the destination librarian right away.
 You will need to wait until the